Nishanth009/Deep-learning-/README.md

 **traffic_sign_lenet.ipynb** classifies traffic signs(german traffic sign dataset) using a convolutional neural network trained from scratch.
 Data augmentation helps the classifier to improve the test set accuracy(**more than 98%**).

+**Autoencoder.ipynb** implements normal autoencoder network(a network reconstructs its input) and denoising autoencoder(network recostructs its real input from noisy data)